PhilboBaggins/assorted-pcbs/ATX to Eurorack power supply adaptor/README.md

 | --------------- | -------------- |
 | ![Secondary connector - Screw terminals](./secondary-connector-screw-terminals.jpg) | ![Secondary connector - Lugs](./secondary-connector-lugs.jpg) |

+## LEDs

+The 3 LEDs indicate the presence of the 3 powers rails (+12V, -12V, +5V).
+They don't indicate that the power supply is behaving itself or that the power rail has the right voltage.
+LED brightness is controlled by the resistor next to each LED.

 ## Design files

 This board was designed using the [Upverter](https://upverter.com) web service.